A31Nesta/Penumbra/README.md

 <img src="readme-assets/penumbra-rotate.svg" alt="EcLibs Penumbra"></img>

+This project has been cancelled.
+I enjoyed WGPU more than BGFX but I had too many issues with building WGPU-Native so I just went to learn Rust and use normal WGPU instead.
+Turns out Rust has a good package manager and easy cross-compilation so...
+Once the new version is at least semi-usable I'll link it here.

+---

-Penumbra is a simple Rendering Engine primarily built for Occlusion, a custom 3D game engine.
+Penumbra ~~is~~ WAS a simple Rendering Engine primarily built for Occlusion, a custom 3D game engine.
 Cross-platform but mainly tested and developed on Linux.
 Penumbra is part of the EcLibs project, a group of libraries and tools mainly focused on graphics and game development.
 Like with **Occlusion**, the name of this project is also related to eclipses.
 Why?
 Rule of cool.